tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 print(json.dumps(tone_analysis, indent=2))
 ```

-* On the `JSON` response, the tone is given for the entire document on the `document_tone` element as well as for each sentence of the document on the `sentences_tone` element.
+* On the `JSON` response, the tone is given for the entire document on the `document_tone` element, as well as for each sentence of the document on the `sentences_tone` element.

   ```json
   {